Caster Semenya. (Pic: Michel Langeveld)

 Semenya came to international prominence after winning gold in the 800 metres at the Berlin Athletics World Championships in August last year.
 This was in the wake of news that the IAAF would test her to asses if she should compete as a woman.

-Leaked test reports from the IAAF apparently suggest that Semenya does not have a womb or ovaries and has internal testes, but the organisation has refused to confirm or deny this.
+According to some media reports last year, leaked test reports from the IAAF apparently suggested that Semenya did not have a womb or ovaries and had internal testes.